 Naturally, I was delighted with her compliment, but disappointed that she felt I wasn’t yet prepared for the big time.
 It was confusing.
 How could I be so good on one hand and not good enough on the other?
 She was right, though, and since then I’ve come to learn what she meant.

 Reaching a certain level of success—especially in the arts—requires more than ability.
 You have to convince others that you’re talented.
 That requires a lot of persistence and a touch of luck.
-There’s another phenomenon to consider—if you’re really good, sometimes the powers that be won’t recognize your sills.
+There’s another phenomenon to consider—if you’re really good, sometimes the powers that be won’t recognize your skills.
 You’re too advance for them.
 I’m not claiming that happened to me, but it has happened to others.
 They were ahead of their time.
 I can remember as a television writer reviewing tapes of Steve Martin many years before he became a household name.
 He was so outlandish that no one would admit he was funny…until audiences forced us to.

 It would be an ideal world if we could acquire a certain amount of proficiency in our profession and immediately be recognized for it and paid for it.
 It just doesn’t often happen that way.